angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 and a lotus petal is often enough or even one land and two petals can occur often.

-> *...a lot of my Doomsday wins were actually off of Burning Wish, Top and LED
+> ...
+A lot of my Doomsday wins were actually off of Burning Wish, Top and LED
-> mana.*
+> mana.

 We also have the option thanks to Conjurer's Bauble to play out Doomsday on turn 2 via Burning Wish and two LEDs thereby replicating the 'saved' draw effect we